ssciwr/Python-best-practices-course/Material_Part1_PEP/README.md

 ## What is a PEP?

-Find out about the purpose of PEPs (Python Enhancement Proposals) on the [pep site](https://peps.python.org/pep-0001/).
+Find out about the purpose of PEPs (Python Enhancement Proposals) on the [PEP site](https://peps.python.org/pep-0001/).
 Short answer: These are documents helping to organize the evolution of the Python language in the community.

 You can find a list of PEPs [here](https://peps.python.org/).